IBM/db2sock-ibmi/README.md

 if curious, see /usr/include/as400_types.h, type ILEpointer -- quadword align compiler issues.
 BTW -- i have no idea if gcc can be made to provide proper alignment (tbd).

+Direct PASE _ILECALL calls to ILE DB2 are supported by new libdb400.a (example: ILE_SQLExecDirect is ILE_SQLExecDirect).
+In general, use PASE APIs, which, enable correct locking for async and non-async db2 operations.
+However, feel free to use the new direct call ILE DB2 APIs.

 This is a unicode driver lib, UTF-8 or UTF16.
 New functions have added to assist in UTF-8/UTF-16 conversion (see PaseCliAsync.h).